We answer as many questions as possible, as quickly as possible, and post commonly asked questions here.

 A: Experts put an ideal daily range at 3000 - 5000 ORAC Units to maximize the antioxidant benefits.
 At first glance this might seem like an easy amount to reach but independent studies show that most Americans currently fall far short of this level.Q: Where can I get Suntava Purple Corn flour?

-A: If you visit the Minneapolis area in the early fall you will find Suntava Purple Corn at many of the local farmers markets.
+Also, if you visit the Minneapolis Minnesota area in the early fall you will find Suntava Purple Corn at many of the local farmers markets.
 We expect this trend to expand to other areas of the country in the coming years.
 Someday soon you may even find Suntava Purple Corn™ at your local supermarket or health food store.Q: What foods can I make at home using Suntava Purple Corn?